(last updated 12 January 2020)

 'SEYMOUR, Wednesday. last night Mangalore was the scene of a railway accident.
 About 10 o'clock a goods train from the Goulburn Valley, in charge of a driver named McCulloch, and a fireman named R. Mustow jnr, crashed into a buffer stop and wrecked about half a dozen trucks.
 Fortunately no-one was injured, but both McCulloch and Mustow had miraculous escapes.
 The latter jumped from his engine when he saw the accident was inevitable, and only received slight abrasions on the arm.
 McCulloch remained on his engine and was unhurt...news of the accident was immediately telegraphed to Seymour and gangs of men were sent out to clear the wreckage...[which fortunately] was well clear of the main lines...'
 (4 May 1911).

-After living for a time in Melbourne, Robert and Chrissy moved to Seymour in central Victoria where Robert's parents and sister still lived.
+After living for a time in Melbourne, Robert and Chrissy moved to Seymour in central Victoria where Robert's parents and sister lived.
 In 1928 they holidayed at Coolangatta, staying at Grosvenor House.
-The Australian electoral rolls show they remained at Seymour until the late 1940s when they moved back to the Melbourne suburb of Moonee Ponds where Robert died in 1951.
-Chrissy continued to live in Melbourne from the time of Robert's death until her own death at Windsor in 1970.
+The Australian electoral rolls show they remained at Seymour until the late 1940s when they moved back to the Melbourne suburb of Moonee Ponds where Robert died in 1950.
+The Greater Metropolitan Cemeteries Index shows that he was cremated at the Fawkner Memorial Park Cemetery on 17 October of that year.
+Chrissy continued to live in Melbourne until her own death at Windsor in 1970.
+Her death certificate, a copy of which is contained on the 'Howes Family Tree' on Ancestry, shows she died from the effects of bronchopneumonia and that she was cremated at the Springvale Botanical Cemetery on 6 May 1970.

 From the Australian War Memorial's archives, the photo is thought to have been taken in Seymour